|

 incredibly well written book!"

-the battle of Gettysburg is certainly the most-studied battle
+While the battle of Gettysburg is certainly the

-account of every brigade unit at Gettysburg and providing
+presenting a complete account of every brigade unit at Gettysburg

-a fresh perspective of the battle.
-Using the words of enlisted men and officers, the author and renowned Civil War historian,
+and providing a fresh perspective of the battle.
+Using the words of enlisted men and officers, the author and renowned Civil War

-Bradley Gottfried, weaves a fascinating narrative of the role played by every brigade at the famous three-day battle, as well
+historian, Bradley Gottfried, weaves a fascinating narrative of the role played by every brigade at the famous three-day battle,

 Organized by